mdnmdn/asimeow/README.md

 [![Crates.io](https://img.shields.io/crates/v/asimeow.svg)](https://crates.io/crates/asimeow)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A command-line tool that automatically manages macOS Time Machine exclusions for developer projects.
 It recursively analyzes folders according to rules defined in a configuration file and excludes development artifacts from Time Machine backups.

 ## Features

 - Recursively explores directories from specified root paths
 - Identifies files matching patterns defined in rules (like package.json, cargo.toml, etc.)
 - Automatically excludes development artifacts from Time Machine backups
-- Shows which directories were newly excluded vs. already excluded
 - Multi-threaded for fast processing of large directory structures

+## Acknowledgments

+Many thanks and kudos to the inspiring project [Asimov](https://github.com/stevegrunwell/asimov) by Steve Grunwell, which provided the original concept for this tool.
+Asimeow tries to extends the (great) original idea with configurable and more flexible rules and multi-threading tree traversal.

 ## Installation